Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they have adapted given the circumstances.

 #3 – Work / Life Balance

-Several CIOs stated that even though they worked a lot of hours before the shelter-in-place order, they were working even more now.
+Several CIOs stated that even though they worked a lot of hours before the pandemic’s shelter-in-place order, they were working even more once it started.
 Many cited the literal close proximity to work and dramatically fewer non-work commitments.

-Some are working to be more disciplined about down-time at the end of the day and encouraging their staff to do the same.
-They’re also encouraging their teams to be flexible with their work schedules during the day, if needed, especially to deal with family or other needs during these unique times.
+Some were working to be more disciplined about down-time at the end of the day and encouraging their staff to do the same.
+They encouraged their teams to be flexible with their work schedules during the day, if needed, especially to deal with family or other needs.

 Another valuable lesson was taking the time to ensure the team was staying connected to one another despite not being physically together.
 More than one company established internal virtual meetups periodically over coffee, lunch or happy hour.
 No work talk allowed, just low-key and informal conversation to keep everyone connected at a personal level.